mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 Here you should observe a very big difference.
-Not only will the server ramp up much more slowly than before, but you may even see the server crash because all the memory available to the container is consumed.
+Not only will the server ramp up much more slowly than before, you may even see the server crash because all the memory available to the container is consumed and we haven't configured any swap space.

+If the server doesn't crash, you should see that the overall performance is lower and it takes longer to get to the peak performance.
+In fact, you may see the performance drop markedly as the JIT compiler workload dominates the ability of the server to process transactions.

+Whenever you want to stop, you can hit Control-C in Window1 and that should stop both the AcmeAir server as well as the jmeter container.

 You can stop the mongo container too at this point, if you would like:

 	$ podman stop mongodb

-Bonus task: Create a second acmeair container and a second jmeter container (back in the ../containers directory) that can run at the same time as the ones described in this section.
-To do that, you'll need to change the ports used by each server, which will involve changing the server.xml file to use a different http port.

 That's it for the first section!
 In the next section, we'll be looking at how to add the Semeru Cloud Compiler into the